Get our free FinTech 📘 eBook with 30 conversion hacks from industry-leading sites 👈

 In this article, we're gonna walk you through our take on shaping these processes and the moves to make after that initial step in project development.

-At this stage, we look at the project from three key perspectives: Business Analysis, Design and Development, defining the business goals, user needs, and functional requirements, and also developing specifications.
+At this point, the project is explored from three key perspectives: business analysis, design, and development.
+This includes defining business goals, understanding user needs, shaping functional requirements, and preparing detailed specifications that guide the team moving forward.

-So, we write documentation and describe the project to know what and how we’ll do during the development stage.
+So, we write documentation and describe the project to understand what we'll do and how we’ll do it during the development stage.

-The main goal of the Discovery stage is to define for the client all details that can be blurred in his requirements.
+The main goal of the IT discovery process is to define for the client all details that can be blurred in their requirements.
 We make it constant and clear.
-For example, if the client has some general vision about the needed functionality, we choose the specific features, how, for whom, and on which stage they would work.
-We learn it together with the client, come to a particular conclusion, and clear vision of what and how we will build.
+For example, if the client has a general idea of the needed functionality, we choose the specific features, how they would work, for whom, and at which stage.
+We learn it together with the client, come to a particular conclusion, and have a clear vision of what and how we will build.
 And finally, we then fix it in the documentation.

-In the discovery stage, we dive deep to answer five key questions:
+In the software development discovery phase, we dive deep to answer five key questions:

 1. What major problems is this product tackling?